Best Online Bachelor’s in Dental Hygiene Programs

 Read more about our Ranking Methodology.
 We hope our approach helps you find the school that is best for you.

-Accredited Online Dental Hygiene Programs
+2020 Best Accredited Bachelor's in Online Dental Hygiene Programs

 EWU's bachelor's in dental hygiene program allows licensed dental hygienists with an associate degree to earn a bachelor's in two years.
 Required coursework emphasizes oral health promotion, career strategies, and the principles of dental public health.
 Students can complete the practicum requirement at job sites in their communities.